apache/spark/docs/running-on-mesos.md

   <td>(none)</td>
   <td>
     Set the file containing the secret with which Spark framework will use to authenticate with Mesos.
 Used, for example, when authenticating with the registry.
 Allows for specifying the secret indirectly in more security conscious deployments.
 The file must be readable by the user launching the job and be UTF-8 encoded plaintext.
-You can also specify this via the environment variable `SPARK_MESOS_SECRET_FILE`
+You can also specify this via the environment variable `SPARK_MESOS_SECRET_FILE`.
   </td>
 </tr>
 <tr>